some basic guidelines for submissions

 framework:afield program submissions should be exactly 57 minutes in length and ready for airing, with no further introduction or information required for the listener. i will attach a general intro and outro to your submission, providing your name and URL, and general info about framework. any further information important for your listener to know must be within your audio.

-i will also need a short write-up about your show, to be included in the playlist and posted on the website. this can be any length, and include either commentary, a playlist, or both. i’ll want to have this before the show is aired, so i can send out the playlist as close to broadcast as possible.
+i will also need an image (from which i will edit a square icon and a 3×1 banner), and a short write-up about your show, to be included in the playlist and posted on the website. this can be any length, and include either commentary, a playlist, or both. i’ll want to have this before the show is aired, so i can send out the playlist as close to broadcast as possible.

 firstly, i’m sure i don’t have to point out that framework is a field recording based show, so whatever you propose should have some relation to field recording, phonography, found sound. my own views about what this may include are very wide, so don’t hesitate to push the boundaries. as for what you do with them: i have some very specific ideas about what i will and will not broadcast. obviously the point of this exercise is to end up with a very diverse base of programs, featuring material that i wouldn’t have been able to broadcast on my own. that’s why i give you complete control over what you make – format, structure, content – it’s all up to you.
 BUT – this is not an opportunity for an artist to air the new 57 minute composition they’ve been working on, or to advertise their new releases. i won’t go as far as saying, “don’t play your own music”, but use your judgment. if you’re mixing your favorite records, for instance, don’t play your own. play us what you like, and what has influenced you. if you’re working with your own recordings, maybe try to get some other people involved, or do some interviews to contrast your recordings.